 After the Civil War, the Lighthouse Board gave preference to disabled veterans when filling lighthouse keeper positions.
 William Tabberrah, who had been struck in the hip by a Confederate’s bullet on May 31, 1862 during the Battle of Fair Oaks in Virginia, began his service as keeper of Cumberland Head in 1871, moving his wife Emma and two infant children into the newly constructed lighthouse.
 Six more children would be born to the Tabberrahs at the lighthouse.
 The local school was only a mile from the lighthouse so the children could walk, ski, or snowshoe to their classes.

 Although the bullet lodged in his hip caused him considerable pain, William performed his duties faithfully for over thirty years.
 In the summer of 1902, Rear Admiral Winfield Scott Schley, former lighthouse inspector of the third district, visited his son in Plattsburgh and while there paid a visit to Captain Downie’s grave and to his old friend Keeper Tabbarrah.
-When William saw the admiral, tears joy streamed down his cheeks.
+When William saw the admiral, tears of joy streamed down his cheeks.
 “To think,” William said, “that Admiral Schely would come to see me when I’m sick.”
 In early June 1903, surgeons operated on William at the Plattsburgh barracks hospital and removed the lead bullet, pieces of his old uniform that were still lodged inside him, and part of the hip bone, which had become diseased.
-Though the doctors were confident the keeper would entirely recover, the surgery unfortunately led to an infection, which took his life on October 18, 1904.
-Emma was appointed keeper in her husband's stead on December 19, 1904 and served until 1919, with the assistance of two of her daughters.
+Though the doctors were confident the keeper would entirely recover, the surgery unfortunately led to an infection, which took William’s life on October 18, 1904.
+Emma was appointed keeper in her husband’s stead on December 19, 1904 and served until 1919, with the assistance of two of her daughters.

 A forty-foot, steel, skeletal tower with a battery-operated light was built between the tower and lakeshore in 1934, and Cumberland Head Lighthouse was discontinued.
 The lighthouse was subsequently abandoned, and in 1946 the land was subdivided and offered at auction.